Pin Point Heritage Museum

 Gullah is thought to derive from “Angola,” the country from which many slaves were taken, while Geechee probably refers to Savannah’s Ogeechee River.
 And this combined term is a great reflection of the people themselves: with its roots in Africa, but definitely American.
 The truth is, it’s hard to imagine a group of people who embody American values more than the hard-working, faith-driven, and community-based Gullah-Geechee.

-More photos of the Pin Point Gullah-Geechee Heritage Center:
+More photos of the Pin Point Gullah-Geechee Heritage Museum

 Sign up for our free Newsletter